ABVD: Medical uses

 As of 2007, ABVD is widely used as the initial chemotherapy treatment for newly diagnosed Hodgkin lymphoma.
 It has been the most effective and least toxic chemotherapy regimen available for treating early-stage Hodgkin Lymphoma.
 The other chemotherapy regimens that are widely used in this setting is the Stanford V and BEACOPP regimens.

 Administration

 One cycle of ABVD chemotherapy is typically given over 4 weeks in two doses, with the first on day 1 and the second dose on day 15.
 All four of the chemotherapy drugs are given intravenously.
 ABVD chemotherapy is usually given in the outpatient setting — that is, it does not require hospitalization.

 Typical dosages for one 28-day cycle of ABVD are:

+Dosages above are given according to the body surface area dosing model.

 The number of cycles given depends upon the stage of the disease and how well the patient tolerates chemotherapy.
 Doses may be delayed because of neutropenia, thrombocytopenia, or other side effects.

 A FDG PET scan is commonly advised following the completion of ABVD to assess response to the therapy.
 Interim PET (following 2 cycles) may be useful in aiding prognostication, but does not yet guide changes in therapy except within clinical trial protocols.